tensorlayer/TensorLayer/docs/user/tutorial.rst

   :align: center

 In the first part of the tutorial, we will just run the MNIST example that's included in the source distribution of TensorLayer.
-MNIST dataset is handwritten digits that is commonly used for training various image processing systems, each of digit has 28x28 pixels.
+MNIST dataset contains 60000 handwritten digits that is commonly used for training various image processing systems, each of digit has 28x28 pixels.